How to be a Good Roommate

 6. Communicate Well

-Communication is essential to good roommate relationships.
+Communication is essential to knowing how to be a good roommate.
 Communicate about your wellness and mental health, noises and smells that annoy you, class and work schedules, and how your transition as a college student is going.
 Sometimes all it takes is one question for the atmosphere to feel open and friendly.

 It’s also vital to express problems early on and let go of unnecessary grudges.
 If you bottle up issues because you don’t want to talk about them, you’ll make life miserable for everyone involved.